 Development partners and sector trends

-Three-quarters of the ODF support to PNG has come from its three largest development partners, led by Australia (48%), the Asian Development Bank (17%), and China (12%).
+Three-quarters (74%) of the ODF support to PNG in 2023 came from its largest three development partners, led by Australia (62%), the Asian Development Bank (8%), and China (4%).
 Australia’s largest ODF disbursements to PNG have all been budget support measures.
 The portion of PNG’s total ODF provided by multilateral agencies changed dramatically in the wake of the pandemic.
 Prior to 2020, multilaterals made up a quarter of support received by the country.
-From 2020 onwards, the share jumped to 44%, with the uptick driven largely by increased support from the Asian Development Bank during the pandemic.
+From 2020 onwards, the share has jumped to more than a third, with the uptick driven largely by increased support from the Asian Development Bank.

 Official development finance to Papua New Guinea, by partner Spent, share of total ODF